5 hidden features of Windows 10 Spring Creators Update

-The next version of Windows 10 ($92.99 at Amazon.com) is nearly here.
+The next version of Windows 10 is nearly here.
 While new features such as Timeline and nearby sharing receive the headlines, and the Settings app is bigger and better, there are a number of smaller but still useful features worth noting.

 Cortana puts lists and reminders up front